zz85/packet_radar/README.md

 Packet Radar is a realtime network traffic visualization experiment.

-It uses pcap to capture packets and displays the information in various ways.
+It uses pcap to capture packets and displays the information in various ways like wireshark.

 - packet fight viz - visualizes and animates packets transferring between hosts.
 - packet stats - a dashboard showing real-time network telemetry like data rates.